RubyWave/adchitects_test/README.md

 # Dev Task for adchitects

-This project based on design https://app.clickup.com/t/862k736bd, given as a recrutation task.
-It's only a simple demo, not fully functioning web page.
+This project based on design https://marvelapp.com/prototype/714g6ej/screen/88725620/handoff, given as a recruitment task.
+It's only a simple demo, not a fully functioning web page.

 ## Installing and setup